ipmjs/ipmjs/readme.md

 ####How could we solve this?
-Create an open-sourced alternative to npm,  make it immutable, meaning that if a package is published, it will be available for all it's dependents till the end of times.
+Create an open-sourced alternative to npm,  make it immutable, meaning that if a package is published, it will be available for all its dependents til the end of times.
 This would solve the issues that npm has right now, that a package could be published one second to be unpublished the next.

 ####Here is a wish list for ipm:
 - A CLI (`npm install ipm-cli -g` to enable easy migration)